Definition of Oracle Update with Join

 Let us explain in detail the above-used syntax:

 - Initially, we will define the main table as G1 and the table which we require the main table to join to as G2 after the clause UPDATE.
-It should be noticed that it must be stated at least a single table after the clause UPDATE.
-The data provided in the table is not defined after the clause UPDATE then it will not be modified.
+It should be noted that it must be stated at least a single table after the clause UPDATE.
+If the data provided in the table is not defined after the clause UPDATE, it will not be modified.

-- Next, we will be assigning new column values in the G1 or/and G2 tables that you need to update.
+- Next, we will assign new column values in the G1 or/and G2 tables you need to update.

 - Further, we will identify a condition using the WHERE clause for limiting table rows to rows to update.

-Mainly, there are a couple of syntaxes to perform a query update in Oracle either by depending on a traditional update or modifying one table with data records from another table.
-Firstly, let us view the syntax for Oracle update with Join clause to update a single table typed as follows:
+Mainly, there are a couple of syntaxes to perform a query update in Oracle, either by depending on a traditional update or modifying one table with data records from another.
+Firstly, let us view the syntax for Oracle update with the Join clause to update a single table typed as follows:

 UPDATE table SET Col1 = exp1, Col2 = exp2, ……, ColN = ExpN {WHERE conditional expressions};